mtcarvalho/maven-course/README.md

 ## System Requirements

-- IntelliJ or Eclipse or NetBeans IDE
+- IntelliJ (recommended) or Eclipse or NetBeans IDE
 - Java 11 or Higher Required
 - Must have JDK Installed
     Oracle or OpenJDK is okay.
 Oracle licensing of Java **does** permit for development use.
 - Apache Maven 3.6.0 or Higher Required